Dreame L40s Ultra CE

 • Both products work with Alexa.

-• Both products have mapping.
+• Both products have mapping functionality.

 • Both products support no-go zones.

-• Both products support a remote smartphone.
+• Both products support remote smartphone control.

 • Both products have an obstacle sensor.